-Liquidity issues are important in the construction of trading strategies.
-The average bidask spread over the sample period is 0.43 percent but varies considerably over time, reaching well over 1.5 percent at the height of the financial crisis.
+Liquidity issues are especially important in the construction of dynamic trading strategies that seek to exploit time series predictability.
+The average bid-ask spread over the sample period is 0.43 percent but varies considerably over time, reaching well over 1.5 percent at the height of the financial crisis.
 Average daily volume over this period is 38,000 contracts, corresponding to average dollar volume of over \$38 million.
 Note that this is a time series average of only the nearest maturity contract; the average daily volume across all contracts is \$85 million.
 Trading volume in VIX futures rises substantially over our sample period, averaging over \$210 million after 2013 for all contracts.